Last Updated on January 29, 2021 by Tanmay Sarkar

 10. They are Aerodynamic

 Yes, they are aerodynamic in shape to save fuel.
-With a more streamlined design, the air can flow much easier and do not creates much wind resistance.
+With a more streamlined design, the air can flow much easier and does not creates much wind resistance.

 As you need to tow them behind your vehicle it does not decreases the gas millage.